adayhernan/CLineTester/README.md

 Scripts for testing that a Cline works or not.
 Currently in Java, C# and Python.

-I made them to PISS OFF those people that don't share their source code and host testing cline websites so they could steal them.
+I made them as some people host testing cline websites and reject to share their source code.

 ATENTION - Currently the socket does not receive the ACK in C# and Python.
 Hope to fix it soon, but all the login process works fine as the connection is not closed.

 If you need more info, here are some links that helped me to do it: